Gaussian filter

 Normalizing this yields the kernel.

-Conversely, if a kernel is given, you can determine the base Gaussian distribution’s $\sigma$ by taking the ratio of the center value to the value of a neighboring grid point, denoting this ratio as $r$:
+Conversely, if a kernel is given, you can determine the base Gaussian distribution’s

 For example, for the 5x5 grid shown above: